Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Abstract

 \section{Abstract}

-Deploying Deep Neural Networks (DNNs) on tiny devices is a common trend to process the increasing amount of sensor data being generated.
-Multi-objective optimization approaches can be used to compress DNNs by applying network pruning and weight quantization to minimize the memory footprint (RAM), the number of parameters (ROM) and the number of floating point operations (FLOPs) while maintaining the predictive accuracy.
-In this paper, we show that existing multi-objective Bayesian optimization (MOBOpt) approaches can fall short in finding optimal candidates on the Pareto front and propose a novel solver based on an ensemble of competing parametric policies trained using an Augmented Random Search Reinforcement Learning (RL) agent.
-Our methodology aims at finding feasible tradeoffs between a DNN's predictive accuracy, memory consumption on a given target system, and computational complexity.
-Our experiments show that we outperform existing MOBOpt approaches consistently on different data sets and architectures such as ResNet-18 and MobileNetV3.
+Deploying deep neural networks (DNNs) on microcontrollers (TinyML) is a common trend to process the increasing amount of sensor data generated at the edge, but in practice, resource and latency constraints make it difficult to find optimal DNN candidates.
+Neural architecture search (NAS) is an excellent approach to automate this search and can easily be combined with DNN compression techniques commonly used in TinyML.
+However, many NAS techniques are not only computationally expensive, especially hyperparameter optimization (HPO), but also often focus on optimizing only a single objective, e.g., maximizing accuracy, without considering additional objectives such as memory requirements or computational complexity of a DNN, which are key to making deployment at the edge feasible.
+In this paper, we propose a novel NAS strategy for TinyML based on multi-objective Bayesian optimization (MOBOpt) and an ensemble of competing parametric policies trained using Augmented Random Search (ARS) reinforcement learning (RL) agents.
+Our methodology aims at efficiently finding tradeoffs between a DNN's predictive accuracy, memory requirements on a given target system, and computational complexity.
+Our experiments show that we consistently outperform existing MOBOpt approaches on different datasets and architectures such as ResNet-18 and MobileNetV3.